cliffordlab/cliffordlab.github.io/info.md

 Once you have your card, email Leita Young (`lkyoung AT emory.edu`) to request to have building access granted to your card.

 ## Roster

-This is so we all have each other's contact information.

-Ask Erik Reinertsen (`erikrtn AT gmail.com`) for an invitation to our lab roster Google Spreadsheet, then add your info.
+Ask Erik Reinertsen (`erikrtn AT gmail DOT com`) for an invitation to our lab roster Google Spreadsheet, then add your info.

+## Listserv

+Go to our [Google Group](https://groups.google.com/d/forum/cliffordgroup) and request access.
+This is how Gari or the BMI administration contacts all of us.

 ## Slack

-Some of our group communicates with [Slack](http://slack.com).
+Most of our group communicates in [Slack](http://slack.com).
 Ask anyone in the lab to invite you to the team.

-## BMI listserv
+## BMI student listserv

-The BMI Department stays in touch with everyone via email listserv.
+Join the listserv for the Department of Biomedical Informatics.

 Navigate to [listserv.cc.emory.edu](http://listserv.cc.emory.edu) and log in.